markusdd/OpenDTUFusionDocs/README.md

-OpenDTU Fusion is a very dense and small board which combines an Espressif ESP32-S3-WROOM-1U module together with a Nordic NRF24LP01+ and Skyworks RX2401C low noise amplifier to provide a stable hardware base for [OpenDTU](https://github.com/tbnobody/OpenDTU) and [AhoyDTU](https://github.com/lumapu/ahoy) opensource firmwares to monitor and control Hoymiles HM solar inverters (as well as their technically similar cousins like some Solenso or TSUN models).
+OpenDTU Fusion is a very dense and small board which combines an Espressif ESP32-S3-WROOM-1U module together with a Nordic NRF24LP01+, Skyworks RX2401C low noise amplifier in the 2.4GHz band and a CMT2300A 868MHz RF to provide a stable hardware base for [OpenDTU](https://github.com/tbnobody/OpenDTU) and [AhoyDTU](https://github.com/lumapu/ahoy) opensource firmwares to monitor and control Hoymiles HM, HMS and HMT solar inverters (as well as their technically similar cousins like some Solenso or TSUN models).

 Why another Open/AhoyDTU PCB you might ask?

 The common solutions to buy seperate modules, soldering pin headers and using adapter PCBs are totally fine, but many people have issues with them.
 They might not be into electronics, but don't want to buy an expensive Hoymiles DTU, which costs a lot of money and forces you to use their cloud service.
 Some of the cheap NRF24 modules use fake chips that have issues, they cheap out on the RF design, and the PCB antennas meet their limits when there is more than 1 or 2 walls in the way.
 Some leave out the amplifier, further incerasing issues with reception performance.
+With version 2, which integrates the NRF and CMT RF modules, you even get something not even Hoymiles has themselves: You have one super compact device that can work with all inverter series they offer, no matter if they use the 2.4GHz or 868MHz type communication.

 So, with OpenDTU Fusion you get: